syncfusion-content/winui-docs/winui/Polar-Chart/StartAngle.md

 ---
 layout: post
-title: Start Angle in WinUI Polar Chart control | Syncfusion
+title: Start angle in WinUI Polar Chart control | Syncfusion
-description: This sections explains about how to change the position of axis in Syncfusion WinUI Polar Chart (SfPolarChart) control.
+description: This sections explains about how to change the angle position of rendering in Syncfusion WinUI Polar Chart (SfPolarChart) control.
 platform: WinUI
 control: SfPolarChart
 documentation: ug